 Mental illness goes unreported and untreated so often that it’s hard to say exactly how many Americans struggle with their mental health.
 Researchers say psychological distress is on the rise, and the suicide rate recently reached an almost 30-year high.
 Like just about everything else in our lives, technology is becoming part of the way we deal with mental health issues.
+Medications like Abilify are used on the medical side of things, but what about the technological side?
 Are mental health apps and social media a new way to promote psychological wellbeing?
 Or part of the problem in an increasingly detached society?

 Social Media and Mental Health

 Most of us use social media to engage with friends, get news, and share photos.
 All of those seem to be positive things, but social media use is often linked to poor mental health.

 · Social media can negatively affects mental health through poor sleep quality, body image issues, and feelings of inadequacy.

 · Young adults who use more social media platforms have greater risks of depression and anxiety.

 · A UK report from early 2017 identified Instagram as the worst social media platform for young people’s mental health, associating the site with anxiety, depression, and bullying.

 · On a positive note, young adults in remote communities can use social media to connect with peers and find support from people they couldn’t otherwise connect with.